Living a cancer free life

 Furthermore, mammograms were found to carry up to six percent chance of false positives.

 Thermography, also called thermal imaging, is a test that uses an infrared camera to measure the temperature of the skin on the breast’s surface.
-This procedure uses NO radiation.
-The benefits of thermography include,
+This procedure uses NO radiation and has many benefits including,

 - Thermography doesn’t require any compression, which reduces the risk of spreading cancer cells, if present.